peterysc/CS313/README.md

 A3) implemented a cache (direct-mapped, n-way associative, fully associative) that uses Most Recently Used replacement policy in C

-A4) implemented FAT12 and FAT32 file system tracker in C
+A4) implemented MS-DOS FAT12 and FAT32 file system tracker in C